The walk from Lulworth Cove to Durdle door is a classic little beauty.

 How hard is the walk from Lulworth Cove to Durdle Door?

-Not hard at all.
-There is one big hill you need to hike up at the start, but it’s short and will be over before you know it.
-If you choose to make this walk circular (which I describe below), there is another hill.
-But it’s also short.
+The walk from Lulworth Cove to Durdle Door is pretty easy.
+There is however, one big hill you need to hike up at the start.
+It’s a bit monstrous, but it’s short and will be over before you know it.

-How long is the Durdle Door walk?
+How long is the walk to Durdle Door?

-Parking at Lulworth Cove
+Lulworth Cove parking

-taxi . - Distance: 1 mile to reach Durdle door, 4 miles to do this circular walk.
+- Distance: 1 mile to reach Durdle door, 4 miles to do this circular walk.

 - Time: It took me 2 hours which includes lots of photo stops and admiring.